Rakenrola/Programming_Projects/README.md

 # Java-Project-First-
-This repo will serve as a testing grounds for my personal works regardless of the language to hone my skills as a dev.
+This repo will serve as a testing grounds for my personal works regardless of the language (java) to hone my skills as a programmer.

-As a bit of description for this file, it will contain most of my works throughout my career...